mandel01/programming-for-biologists/README.md

-# Programming for Biologists workshop series at Northwestern University Chicago Campus
+# Programming for Biologists

 All members of the Northwestern community are welcome to attend the user group and workshops presented.
-The goals of the group are two-fold:
+The group is focused at the Northwestern University Chicago Campus and has the following goals:

 1. Introduce skills for researchers to conduct basic manipulations, run published software, and begin to write software themselves.
 2. To serve as a networking opportunity and launch pad for additional training and research collaboration.